-- 6.2 Increase the number of new mothers who attempt to breast feed their babies and increase duration of breastfeeding to six weeks or more. - 6.3 Apply skills of food resource management, food safety and food preparation to afford healthy, nutritious food choices.
-Initiative 7: Empowering Community Leaders Building the capacity of volunteer leaders is critical for the sustainability of communities that support and strengthen families.
+- 6.1 Increase access to fruits and vegetables. - 6.2 Increase the number of new mothers who attempt to breast feed their babies and increase duration of breastfeeding to six weeks or more. - 6.3 Apply skills of food resource management, food safety and food preparation to afford healthy, nutritious food choices.

+Initiative 7: Empowering Community Leaders

+Building the capacity of volunteer leaders is critical for the sustainability of communities that support and strengthen families.
 Family and Consumer Sciences Extension is committed to engaging, educating and empowering local citizens to investigate issues, make responsible decisions and take ownership of solutions.

-GOALS - 7.1 Develop skills and knowledge designed to improve personal leadership capacity. - 7.2 Implement leadership practices designed to improve successful accomplishment of organizational goals and objectives. - 7.3 Employ effective practices designed to increase community support for improving community.
+- 7.1 Develop skills and knowledge designed to improve personal leadership capacity. - 7.2 Implement leadership practices designed to improve successful accomplishment of organizational goals and objectives. - 7.3 Employ effective practices designed to increase community support for improving community.

 Each county uses an extensive stakeholder input process to prioritize programs and localize and finalize areas of focus within the FCS program initiatives.
 The goal of FCS is to reach out broadly in the community to teach life skills and provide opportunities for people to use and share their skills with their families and others in the community.
-This section also details the number of contacts made by county FCS agents during the 2010-2011 program year, based on the Kentucky Cooperative Extension Service Impact Reporting System.
-OUR PEOPLE his section provides a graphic picture of demographics for four age groups within the county, based on the 2010 U.S. Census.
+This section also details the number of contacts made by county FCS agents during the 2011-2012 program year, based on the Kentucky Cooperative Extension Service Impact Reporting System.

+OUR PEOPLE

+his section provides a graphic picture of the population projections for four age groups within the county.
+The projections are calculated by the Kentucky State Data Center and are based on the 2010 U.S. Census.
+In Kentucky, over the next 40 years the population is projected to grow by 23.3% - adding just over 1 million people to the Commonwealth.
+Statewide, the most dramatic change is projected to come from the retirement of the baby boom generation.
+Figure 1 shows that from 2010 to 2030, the number of people ages 65 and over will increase by 72.6% - adding 419,857 people to the already 578,227 people counted in the 2010 Census.
 FCS agents provide educational programs and activities for all stages of the life cycle.
 FCS programs are designed to build the skills of parents and early childcare professionals with age appropriate resources to meet the needs of the youngest Kentuckians, age 4 and below.
 School age programs are designed to encourage youth to make healthy lifestyle choices and build skills for adulthood.
 Kentucky adults improve diets, financial management practices, leadership ability and family communication skills through participation in FCS programs.
 Older adults benefit from FCS programs in areas such as estate planning, care giving and nutrition.
+The population projection graph is an important tool for FCS Agents, Cooperative Extension Service Advisory Councils and community leaders to use to make informed choices for county program priorities.

+SPOTLIGHT